Traveling by Air with Pets

 Before You Go

-- Make an appointment to meet with your vet within ten days before your flight.
+Make an appointment to meet with your vet within ten days before your flight.
 Why?
 If traveling by air and depending on your final destination, you may need a health certificate or other certificates issued by a licensed vet.
-Ask your current vet or contact the U.S.D.A.’s Veterinarian Services.
+Ask your current vet or contact the Veterinary Services (VS) Endorsement Office.

 Purchase and Prepare the Crate

 You will need a pet carrier or crate for your pet.
 The requirements, size and weight restrictions will vary depending on the airline and other government regulations.
 Follow the airline’s instructions before purchasing a carrier or crate.
-Read our Choosing a Crate article for more tips on how to select and prepare the best crate for your trip.
+Read Choosing and Preparing a Pet Crate for tips on how to select and prepare the best crate for your trip.

-- Visit our Pet Travel Kit article for a complete checklist of items you might wish to bring on your trip.
+Read Create a Pet Travel Kit for a complete checklist of items you might wish to bring on your trip.

 - In your carry-on bag pack: